 God gave me what I asked Him for, and it would seem so sad to complain or whine about my circumstance.
 A circumstance I prayed for, and God answered.

 Though I was exhausted I constantly woke myself before actually falling asleep.
-Alarm went off at 8:15 a.m. and here I am.
+The alarm went off at 8:15 a.m. and here I am.

 I’m painting the picture for all of the reasons why I could complain.

 But just as I was considering it, this scripture flashed through my mind.

 (NIV) Philippians 4:11, “For I have learned to be content whatever the circumstances.”

 It was the scripture God gave me a few hours before I fell asleep.
 A scripture chosen for today on my calendar.
 Another answer from God.

 As I pondered the scripture, the thought of Jonah crossed my mind.